-One of the most significant benefits of the VA loan program is that veterans who've hit a rough financial patch can still qualify for a mortgage.
-But lenders will need to take a closer look to ensure you can handle a monthly mortgage payment responsibility.
+One significant benefit of the VA loan program is that Veterans who have faced financial difficulties can still qualify for a mortgage.
+But lenders will need to take a closer look to ensure you can handle monthly mortgage payments.

 In these cases, you may hear a loan specialist say that your loan will need a "manual underwrite" or to be "manually underwritten."

 The first question in the minds of many prospective borrowers is: "What exactly does that mean, and how does it differ from the standard VA underwriting process?"